rust-lang/surveys/surveys/notes/survey-platforms.md

 * Requires Team Premier ($75/user/mo. w/ 3 user minimum & billed annually)
   * Both for translations & logic.
   * 15,000 response max
+* As of 2021-09 works in China somewhat reliably (might be less reliable than SurveyHero due to using Japanese and Hong Kong IP addresses which have been used by VPNs in the past).

 ### Qualtrics